 Men’s track and field recruiting—like any college sport—is very competitive, leaving many student-athletes and their families wondering when and where to start.

 What makes track and field unique in the world of collegiate sports is that there is no “typical” track recruiting process.
 Student-athletes have to be aware of the track and field recruiting rules based on where they live, as well as where they hope to compete.
 Additionally, every track event is recruited and scouted differently—a distance runner will have to fit different criteria than a shot putter or hurdler.
-Find out what’s happening in college track and field news.

 Regardless of when or where you start, or what events you compete in, all potential recruits should be proactive and take charge of their own recruiting.
 College coaches can’t find all of their recruits on their own, so it’s a must for student-athletes to identify and narrow down their target schools, work hard to improve their athletic stats and stay on track in the classroom, too.